-Learn the basics of crocheting: identifying crochet language, learn to read a pattern and create a basic easy crochet project (granny square blanket or basic hat).
+Learn the basics of crocheting: identifying crochet language, learn to read a pattern and create a basic easy crochet project (granny square blanket, basic hat, or scarf).
 Come away with a sense of accomplishment and a basic project of your own.
-MATERIALS NEEDED: 1 - H hook (practice yarn and an instruction manual will be provided).
+MATERIALS NEEDED: 1 - H (5.00 mm) hook.
+Practice yarn and an instruction manual will be provided.
 Yarn for in-class project and pattern selection will be discussed at the first class.

 Driver's Education - LIFE 1096

-The driver's education course is a program consisting of 30 classroom hours being held via the free Zoom app, a combination of in-car instruction and simulator driving experience and six hours of observation as set forth by the Wyoming State Department of Education.
-Simulator time will begin the week prior to the start of the classroom portion of the class.
+The driver's education course is a program consisting of 30 classroom hours, six hours of in-car instruction (outside of classroom hours) and six hours of observation as set forth by the Wyoming State Department of Education.
 The course meets the basic requirements of the Wyoming Department of Transportation.
-REQUIREMENTS: (1) one parent must attend the first 1/2 hour of the first class via zoom (for those students under 18), (2) student must have their driving permit prior to registration (3) student must provide their own (insured) vehicle for the one-on-one driving portion of the class and (4) attendance is required at each class for the certificate to be issued.
-Students who do not successfully complete the course may be eligible for additional instructional time for a fee.
-For more information on this program please see our website at lccc.wy.edu/ lifeenrichment.
+REQUIREMENTS: (1) one parent must attend the first ½ hour to hour of the first class (for those students under 18); (2) student must have their driving permit prior to registration; (3) student must provide their own licensed and insured vehicle for the one-on-one driving portion of the class, and; (4) attendance is required at each class for the certificate to be issued.
+It is highly encouraged for students to have at least 10 hours of driving experience before class starts.
+There is optional simulator time available for interested registered driver's education students.
+Contact the Life Enrichment office for more details and to sign up for available slots.
+Students who do not successfully complete the course may be eligible for additional instruction time for a fee.
+For more information on this program, please see our website at lccc.wy.edu/lifeEnrichment.